jinsoocha/jinsoocha.github.io/_posts/2016-06-16-Pseudoclassical instantiation in ES5 and ES6.markdown

 };
 {% endhighlight %}

-An important thing to note here is that it is required to use Object.create to correctly inherit the properties from Cat.
+An important thing to note is that it is required to use Object.create to correctly inherit the properties from Cat.
 Let's go over some other examples that are often mistaken as the right way to establish the prototype relationship between super and subclasses.

 {% highlight javascript %}
 //WRONG